Asymptotic symmetries of gravity in the gauge PDE approach: Boundary systems and asymptotic symmetries

 \subsection{Asymptotically (A)dS spaces}

 In the above analysis we concentrated on asymptotically flat spacetimes.
-It turns out that the boundary system $(E_B,Q,T[1]\cJ)$ defined in~\bref{def:gran-opr} equally well works for asymptotically (A)dS spacetimes\footnote{In our analysis $\Lambda>0$ for asymptotically AdS spacetimes or $\Lambda<0$ for asymptotically dS spacetimes, since we work in the signature $(+,-,\dots, -)$.
+It turns out that the boundary system $(E_B,Q,T[1]\cJ)$ defined in~\bref{def:gran-opr} also works in the case of asymptotically (A)dS spacetimes\footnote{In our analysis $\Lambda>0$ for asymptotically AdS spacetimes or $\Lambda<0$ for asymptotically dS spacetimes, since we work in the signature $(+,-,\dots, -)$.
 See e.g.~\cite{Kroon:2016ink}}.
 In this case the metric induced on the boundary is nondegenerate and hence the respective minimal model differs substantially from the case of $\Lambda=0$.
 More precisely, we have \begin{prop} For $\Lambda\neq0$ Gauge PDE \eqref{def:gran-opr} is equivalent to its sub-gPDE defined as follows:

 where the adapted partition of indexes, e.g. $\{a\}=\{\Omega,A\}$, $A=0,\ldots,d-1$ has been employed and

 Among the constraints on the degree-zero variables \eqref{gran-svyazi} there only remain: where the hatted symbols are assumed omitted and $g_{\Omega a_i}=-\tilde{\Lambda}\delta_{\Omega a_i}$. \end{prop} The proof is fully analogous to that of~\bref{prop:gran-utv-Lambda0}.
 As an overcomplete coordinate system on the above sub-gPDE we can take the restrictions of : $\{\xi^A,\rho_{A}{}^B, \lambda,\lambda^A, \We^{m}{}_{nkp;(a)}, |a|\geq 0\}$.
 In these coordinates the action of $Q$ on the degree $1$ coordinates reads as: